Thomas Lee (analyst): Business career

-Lee started his career in the early 1990's at Kidder, Peabody & Company then later at Salomon Smith Barney.
+Lee started his career in the early 1990s at Kidder, Peabody & Company then later at Salomon Smith Barney.
 In 1999, he joined J.P.
 Morgan Chase & Co as chief equity strategist.

 While at J.P.
 Morgan, Lee's research attracted critics.
 In 2002, a publicly listed company Nextel was critical of Lee's research.
 This discord gained national media attention and was profiled in the November 22, 2002 Wall Street Journal article, Unhappy Firm Bites Back: Nextel Says, Analyze This.

 In 2014, Lee left J.P Morgan to start his own research boutique advisory firm, Fundstrat Global Advisors.
-Lee currently serves as the Head of Research for Fundstrat Global Advisors and is an advisor to NewEdge Wealth, a CT-based wealth management firm.
+Lee currently serves as the Head of Research for Fundstrat Global Advisors and is an advisor to NewEdge Wealth, a Connecticut-based wealth management firm.
+Lee also sits on the board of directors of the New York Asian Film Festival.